Mephisto (Marvel Comics): "Fear Itself"

 Mephisto appears before a de-powered Johnny Blaze during the attack by Sin in the form of Skadi and states that he has damned the human race.
-Mephisto then states that he will help Johnny save the human race from the Serpent and the Worthy.
+Mephisto then states that he will help Blaze save the human race from the Serpent and the Worthy.
 Mephisto goes on a date with New Mutants member Magma; apparently confiding in her, he explains that, while he is the embodiment of one of the great forces of the universe, the force that created him also gave him desires and emotions, and he occasionally wants to do things that humans do.
-Magma later confided to Blink that she has subsequently seen Mephisto again, but wishes to keep it secret.
-After speaking with the Gods at the Infinite Embassy, Mephisto headed to the Devil's Advocacy to speak with the other demons about the Serpent's threat on Earth.
+After speaking with the Gods at the Infinite Embassy, Mephisto heads to the Devil's Advocacy to speak with the other demons about the Serpent's threat on Earth.

-Mephisto briefly appears to assist Deadpool in destroying one of his demon lieutenants, before taking a major part in the Hell on Earth War, where he apparently gives deathly visions of the future to the former X-Factor member Darwin and appears before him as an adult man named Tier, who claims that he is the son of Rahne Sinclair and he was to bring about the apocalypse.
-This is what drove Darwin to begin hunting the actual Tier in the first place.
-Mephisto is defeated however and replaced by X-Factor member Strong Guy as ruler of Hell.
+Mephisto briefly appears to assist Deadpool in destroying one of his demon lieutenants, before taking a major part in the Hell on Earth War, where he apparently gives deathly visions of the future to Darwin and impersonates Rahne Sinclair's son Tier.
+This drives Darwin to begin hunting the actual Tier down.
+Mephisto is later defeated and replaced by Strong Guy as ruler of Hell.
+Red Hulk convinces Strong Guy to abandon the position of Hell-lord and try to regain his lost soul, allowing Mephisto to regain the throne of Hell.

-Remaining era

-When the Thunderbolts were accidentally transported to Hell, Mephisto took the opportunity to give them a way out if they defeated Strong Guy.
-The Red Hulk convinced Strong Guy to abandon the position of Hell-lord and try to regain his lost soul, allowing Mephisto to regain the throne of Hell and let the Thunderbolts return to Earth.

 The New Multiverse

-Mephisto is revealed to have assumed the form of the Maker to try to prevent Victor von Doom from redeeming his soul.